traefik/traefik/docs/content/observability/tracing/instana.md

 _Required, Default="info"_

-Set the Instana tracer log level.
+Sets the Instana tracer log level.

 Valid values for logLevel field are: